 Habitat: Skunk Cabbage is a plant of bogs and wet stream edges and is one of the very earliest harbingers of spring, (usually around 1st week of April in the Garden area - the earliest date was March 13).
 This plant is capable of generating a small amount of heat from the oxidation of stored starches, raising the temperature within the spathe by about 36 degrees above the ambient.
 This speeds up the flowering and helps the flower to attract pollinating insects to complete it’s cycle early in the season and even to melt any remaining snow around the plant.
 It grows from thick vertical rhizomes that terminate in whorls of fibrous roots, making transplanting difficult.
 It re-seeds itself and does not spread via the rhizome.

-Names: All parts of the plant give off an unpleasant odor when crushed, hence the common name of 'skunk'.
+Names: All parts of the plant give off an unpleasant odor when crushed, hence the common names of 'skunk' and 'pole-cat weed'.
 The 'cabbage' part of the name comes from the leaf bud, containing many curled leaves as in a cabbage plant.
 The genus name, Symplocarpus, is derived from two Greek words, symplokos, meaning 'connected' and karpos, meaning 'fruit' referring to the fruit cluster of the species.
 The genus, foetidus, means 'foul smelling'.
 The authors of the plant classification are a bit complex.
 Following the original classification of Linnaeus (the 'L.'), the description was published by ‘Salisb.’ which refers to Richard Anthony Salisbury, (1761-1829), British botanist who developed an extensive garden and published many taxonomic revisions, but much of his work was plagiarized and discredited, however some of his work has been reinstated as is the case here, but it was incomplete and was later amended by ‘W.P.C.
 Barton’ which refers to William P. C. Barton (1786-1856) American botanist, physician and illustrator, Naval surgeon, author of the codes for the operation of the first naval hospitals, and then professor of botany at the University of Pennsylvania where he taught and wrote on Medical Botany.